Competition is always a good thing. It forces us to do our best. A monopoly renders people complacent and satisfied with mediocrity.– Nancy Pearcey

 Moz, SEMrush or Similar

 Content is king (if it is SEO optimized).
-SEO tools can provide you important data on your competitors and can tell you if it's the time to have a move on!
+Keyword research tools can provide you important data on your competitors and can tell you if it's the time to have a move on!

 2- Identify Your Direct and Indirect Competitors